Federal Pell Grant

 The Federal SEOG is an award to help undergraduate students who demonstrate exceptional financial need.
 Priority is given to Federal Pell Grant recipients.
 Application is made by completing the FAFSA.
 SEOG is given to students with an expected family contribution of $0.

 North Carolina Community College Grant

 This is a need-based grant established by the NC Legislature to provide funds to help meet the education costs of North Carolina residents attending community colleges.
 Applicants must complete the FAFSA by the published deadline.
-Applicants must be North Carolina residents and enroll for at least half time (minimum of six credit hours) in an eligible curriculum program.
-For the 2013-2014 academic year, awards range from $150 to $1100.
+Applicants must be North Carolina residents and enroll for at least half-time (minimum of six credit hours) in an eligible curriculum program.
+For the 2020-2021 academic year, awards range from $100 to $3,588.
 Does not require repayment.

 North Carolina Education Lottery Grant (ELS)

 To receive this grant, students must be North Carolina residents and show substantial financial need.
-Recipients cannot have a baccalaureate degree and must be enrolled at least half time.
+Recipients cannot have a baccalaureate degree and must be enrolled at least half-time.
 Application is made directly by the completion of the FAFSA.
-For the 2013-2014 academic year, awards range from $100 to $3,100.
-Does not require repayment.
+For the 2020-2021 academic year, awards range from $100 to $3,000.

 SCC Foundation Grant

 Through the non-profit SCC Foundation, Inc., this grant provides assistance to both full- and part-time students having financial needs that cannot be met by other sources of financial aid.
 Awards vary, depending on need and available funds.
-A separate application is required.
 Does not require repayment.